 Is Vicki merely a pawn in Thomas Crown’s game?
-Its her move…
+It’s her move…

-The Thomas Crown Affair (1968) – YouTube Movies
+The Thomas Crown Affair (1968) – YouTube Movies and photos © United Artists

-The film also boasts more split screen than your average episode of the George Kennedy’ Airport franchise.
-And that means a lot – and I mean a lot – of Steve McQueen (and much, much more than that scene with the televisions in the film where Jack Nicholson played Van Horne).
+The film also boasts more split-screen than your average episode of George Kennedy’s Airport franchise.
+That means a lot – and I mean a lot – of Steve McQueen (and much, much more than that scene with the televisions in the film where Jack Nicholson played Van Horne).

 The mysterious mastermind behind this particular bank job uses spotlights and a voice changer to obscure his identity.
-Erwin accepts this post – for which he’ll be paid in installments – and he’s instructed to buy a station wagon.
-As a wad of cash thrown at him before he leaves.
+Erwin accepts this post – for which he’ll be paid in instalments – and he’s instructed to buy a station wagon.
+A wad of cash is thrown at him before he leaves.
 Never meeting the man in the shadow.

-It’s then split screen heaven (or hell) as we see the others involved – all wearing sunglasses and Trilby hats – carry out this robbery, timed to the minute.
-And all reporting back to one Thomas Crown – in his palatial office – as he scores off their detailed to do checklist.
-Written with times and their actions it’s worked out meticulously.
+It’s then split screen heaven (or hell) as we see the others involved – all wearing sunglasses and Trilby hats – carry out this robbery.
+This robbery timed to the minute.
+All reporting back to one Thomas Crown – in his palatial office – as he scores off their detailed to-do checklist.
+This list is written with times and their actions it’s worked out meticulously.

 Meanwhile, the stolen money is counted.
 It amounts to 2,660,527 dollars.
 32 witnesses are interviewed by Detective Eddy Malone (Paul Burke) and his colleagues.
-Malone is questioned by the press, its front page news.
+Malone is questioned by the press, its front-page news.
 There’s no fingerprints or evidence.
 Erwin on leaving the city by station wagon the cops question then dismiss him.

-Meanwhile, Crown flies to Geneva, and procures a Swiss Bank Account with the cash.
-Specifically asking for deductions and transactions from his account specifically for the 19th of the month, but in any year.
+Meanwhile, Crown flies to Geneva and procures a Swiss Bank Account with the cash.
+Specifically asking for deductions and transactions from his account specifically for the 19th of the month but in any year.
 Back in Boston, the bank’s insurance brokers aren’t happy replacing the cash.
 They call in an investigation to find the perpetrators… Malone’s not impressed.